twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TSAMPLETEXTFORM** (version 7.0 & above) – Adds custom sample text strings to `TFONTTESTFORM`.
 * **TSELECTCOMPOSITEGLYPHMEMBERFORM** – Adds glyph members to any composite glyph.
 * **TSELECTLOOKUPTABLEFORM** – Shows a dialog to select a lookup table in the OpenType layout tables.
-* **TSHAREWAREFORM** (version 3.0 until 4.5) – If the program detects that it is not registered and is running after a grace period of 30 days, the program will show shareware distribution policies when pressing **Start** in `TSPLASHFORM`.
+* **TSHAREWAREFORM** (version 3.0 until 4.5) – If the program detects that it is not registered and is running after a grace period of 30 days, the program will show a description of shareware programs when pressing **Start** in `TSPLASHFORM`.
 * **TSORTGLYPHSFORM** (version 1.0 until 6.5) – Shows a dialog to change the glyph order within a font (replaced with **Tools: Sort Glyphs** in version 7.0 & above).
 * **TSPLASHFORM** – Used in unregistered copies.
 The three buttons at the bottom (**Use Evaluation Version**, **Enter Registration Code** and **Buy Now**) are displayed randomly.
 * **TSPTBXCOLORPICKERFORM** – Selects colors for use with colored fonts.